bigoshunane/Business-Intelligence-Project/README.md

 design number of visualizations for each discovered phenomena.

 # Data source
 Monthly CSV files of 2020 (01/2020 to 12/2020) were collected from [Citi Bike Data](https://ride.citibikenyc.com/system-data) webpage.
-Since the files size exceeeds github limit I could not be bale to git push in to the repositroy, but the files can be found in repo as bikes.tbwx.
+Since the files size exceeeds github limit I could not be bale to git push in to the repositroy, but the files can be found in repo as bikes.twbx.

 # Visualizations